MassDotMoney/nested-ledger-plugin/README.md

 Once installed you should be able to open the ethereum app and land on the "Application is ready" screen.

-Run `ledger transferFrom` to send the data to the ledger.
+Run `ledger transferFrom` to send the APDU's contained in the file to the ledger.

 Remember to open the plugin app on the ledger beforehand.

 *Note: Recently deployed contracts abi's might not yet have been merged in the Ledger database which may result in a failure to fetch token information."*